vanatteveldt/github-workshop/tutorials/add_commit_push_pull.md

 But if you are working together with others **who also push changes**, it's important that **you also pull changes**.

-Conveniently, it never really hurts to pull.
-Try it:
+Conveniently, you can just pull to see whether the remote repository has been updated.

 ```
 $ git pull